 The Environment Agency agree that all residential boats must be capable of navigation and so function as a boat, in order for residential moorings to be classed as 'water compatible' development.
 In response to the first consultation on this document, the Environment Agency went on to say that If the boat is non-navigable, such as a houseboat, the Environment Agency state that they would be classed as 'more vulnerable' residential development, and therefore Table 3 of the NPPF PPG would class them as inappropriate to be located in boatyards or mooring basins, as these areas are usually classed as Flood Zone 3b Functional Floodplain.
-The Environment Agency state that they would object in principle to any houseboats as they would be an inappropriate 'more vulnerable' development in Flood Zone 3b Functional Floodplain.
+The Environment Agency state that they would be an inappropriate 'more vulnerable' development in Flood Zone 3b Functional Floodplain.
 So houseboats are unlikely to be permitted, unless their proposed location is somehow not classed as Functional Floodplain, which would require the marina or mooring basin to not be at risk of flooding in a 5% (1 in 20) annual probability flood event.